 -Aagain mode or

--Rreverse, but as with all tutorials, there is a problem, and this is what I don’t know how works.
+-Rreverse, but as with all tutorials, there is a problem, and this is why I don’t know how this works.

 The option of ddrescue of bytes from 512 to a lower amount does not work.

 Pushing the CTRL + C button, you need always to do it once.
 Please wait till the program stops on its own; since you can waste a whole day pushing out the required information to be written to disk.
 If files don’t get written, the entire project needs to restart with a new image file and log file.

 Disconnecting the drive before you push CTRL + C might end up having a big error in the logfile eventually you will need to rerun the program if you don’t know how to fix this back to normal.

 -c to 1? to 64 will increase the read from 300KB/s to 16000/KB/s and make the process faster.
 Just run CTRL + C after you have recovered at least 32Mb of the drive.
 And then run with 64.